cloudfoundation-community/cloudfoundation.org/docs/maturity-model/what-is-the-cloud-foundation-maturity-model.md

 order: 30
 ---

-## What Is the Cloud Foundation Maturity Model
+## What is the Cloud Foundation Maturity Model

 > **💡** The Cloud Foundation Maturity Model is a model that describes the capabilities Cloud Foundations are building to meet their customer’s needs.